kunkel321/AutoCorrect2/README.md

 22. The Word List Label simply shows what the currently-set comparison word list is.
 (This is the list from which the Misspells and Fixes lists are derived.)

 Please see the User Manual for more information.

+# Icon on main AutoCorrect2 parent folder:
+- The files in the sub folders all use relative folder paths, so you should be able to unzip the AutoCorrect2.zip and put the folder anywhere.
+Note however that the Desktop.ini that Windows uses to hold custom icon info has to be an absolute path.
+Mine is "IconResource=D:\AutoHotkey\MasterScript\AutoCorrect2\Resources\Icons\AhkBluePsicon.ico,0".
+You should change that do your own path.